-I have established and am running a group-exercise for learning Bayesian Statistics from the ground up with an assortment of colleagues.
+I have established and am running a group-exercise for learning Bayesian Network methdology and inference from the ground up with an assortment of colleagues.
 This group is run through zoom and open to anyone.

 My PhD project is a part of this greater research framework within which my colleagues and I investigate how species compositions and interactions are shaped.

 My PhD project and its working packages.

 R package designed for intuitive downloading, aggregating, and statistical downscaling of ERA5(-Land) data.

 Vegetation memory has been proposed as a proxy for ecosystem resilience.
 Here, I investigate how well this proxy captures processes of vegetation performance.

 A couple of publications I have submitted and am awaiting a publication decision on.

 Research I have published and that you can read and digest at your leisure.

 Some teaching and course material I have created and feel is good enough to share.